slangenbach/notes/solveit.md

 - Alternatively use the `capture` model to share the PDF directly
 - Think about creating stacked summaries of a book.
 Start with summary of the entire book, then create one part part, then one per chapter.
 If a particular chapter interests you especially, drill down, read it end to end and ask follow-up questions to AI.
 - Consider letting the AI write handoff notes, i.e. a summary of the dialogue with the reader for a chapter, and use it as context for the next chapter
+- If links to images include #ai, Solve It can see them

 ## Stuff